 - Scotland’s Voice 2: Music and Song

-To achieve the award of MLitt Scottish Heritage you must complete a dissertation (Institute of Northern Studies portfolio).
+To achieve the award of MLitt Scottish Heritage you must complete a dissertation.

 How will I study my course?

-You will learn through a combination of online video conference lectures and tutorials via the university's virtual learning environment (VLE), with support from you tutors.
+This course is delivered entirely online.
+You will learn through a combination of online video conference lectures and tutorials via the university's virtual learning environment (VLE), with full support from your tutors throughout.

 How long will my course last?